chatmail/dkim-milter/README.md

 ## Installation

-TODO
+SPF Milter is a [Rust] project.
+It can be built and/or installed using Cargo.

-DKIM Milter must be built or run from source code for now (initial development;
-working, but alpha quality).
+**DKIM Milter must be built from source code with `cargo build` for now** (initial development; working, but alpha quality).

 During building and installation the option `--features pre-rfc8301` can be specified to revert cryptographic algorithm and key usage back to before [RFC